-For example, if your brand sells furniture and furnishings, you could share tips on interior decorating, not jewelry trends.
-You want your social media followers to turn to you for all-things furniture and furnishings, and not scroll past you because you seem to be spamming their social news feed with irrelevant information.
+For example, if your brand sells furniture and furnishings, you could share tips on interior decorating.
+Sharing unrelated content, such as jewelry trends, may leave your followers scratching their heads.
+You want your social media followers to turn to you for all things furniture and furnishings, and not scroll past you because you seem to be spamming their social news feed with irrelevant information.

 5. Create a social calendar

 The best way to be consistent, and ensure that your social pages remain active, is to create a social media marketing calendar.
-Creating a social calendar helps your marketing campaign run smoothly, with no unnecessary gaps in your schedule, and keeps you well prepared in advance.
-You could create a weekly, or a monthly calendar to avoid any last minute chaos.
-Depending on the social media platform, and the kinds of posts you’re creating, schedule posts daily, weekly, or monthly.
+Creating a social calendar helps your marketing campaign run smoothly, with no unnecessary gaps in your schedule, and keeps you well-prepared in advance.
+You could create a weekly or monthly calendar to avoid any last-minute chaos.
+Depending on the social media platform and the kinds of posts you’re creating, schedule posts daily, weekly, or monthly.

 It’s important to remember that every social platform works differently, and so should your posting schedule.
-For example, Twitter is all about instant communication that relies on minute-to-minute happenings, so prepare to post a few times a day to keep up.
-Whereas, for Instagram, you could schedule only a post a day, unless you have more to share, or something exciting comes up last minute.
+For example, Twitter is all about instant communication that relies on real-time happenings, so prepare to post a few times a day to keep up.
+Whereas for Instagram, you can plan to post only once per day.

 6. Use social media management tools

-Social media management tools help you streamline your scheduling, and posting.
+Social media management tools help you streamline your scheduling and posting.
 You can also use social media tools to automate your social media activities.
-These tools help you accurately measure, and analyze your campaigns, and some let you publish content across multiple social media platforms, all in one single dashboard.
+Many of these tools help you accurately measure and analyze your campaigns as well as publish content across multiple social media platforms, all in one single dashboard.

 7. Focus on visual marketing

 Most people today browse through social media on-the-go.
-Using impactful visuals that have the power to catch one’s attention instantly can significantly improve your social media interactions.
-People are more likely to notice a powerful visual than read a blog post, or even a caption.
-However, once you capture the attention through a relevant visual, you can hold their attention with text.
-Use free photo resources to find powerful images, or capture real images, and learn basic photo editing tools.
+Using impactful visuals that have the power to catch a scrolling user’s attention instantly can significantly improve your social media interactions.
+People are more likely to notice a powerful visual than read a blog post or even a caption.
+However, once you capture attention through a relevant visual, you can hold their attention with text.
+Use free photo resources to find powerful images, or capture real images of your business to share.

 8. Invest in paid social ads